-- Energy Conservation: Thermostats, HVAC systems, lighting, and other electrical devices are inspected as routine preventative maintenance to ensure they are working efficiently. - Water Conservation: Property Staff must fix leaks immediately, not over irrigate the landscaping and only water during late-night hours, turn off irrigation systems during rainstorms (put systems on rain delay) and continually monitor the water and plants while walking around the property. - Resident Engagement: Management Company Staff to spend time with residents educating them on sustainability measures and environmental conservation.
-Resident engagement in conservation measures is critical. - Green Education: As part of the initial move-in process, the Management Company will provide new residents with an educational flyer about the building's green features and benefits.
+- a.
+Energy Conservation: Thermostats, HVAC systems, lighting, and other electrical devices are inspected as routine preventative maintenance to ensure they are working efficiently. - b.
+Water Conservation: Management Company Property Staff must fix leaks immediately, not over irrigate the landscaping and only water during late-night hours, turn off irrigation systems during rainstorms (put systems on rain delay) and continually monitor the water and plants while walking around the property.
+Management Company Staff are expected to keep a consistent dialog with the entire team and watch for signs of stressed plants and work together to fine-tune the landscaping water needs. - c.
+Resident Engagement: Management Company Staff to spend time with residents educating them on sustainability measures and environmental conservation.
+Resident engagement in conservation measures is critical. - d.
+Green Education: As part of the initial move-in process, the Management Company will provide new residents with an educational flyer about the building's green features and benefits.

-3. SAFETY AND SECURITY PLAN
+4 SAFETY AND SECURITY PLAN

 Safety and security of the residents and property are of the utmost importance to the Property Management company.
-The Property has security cameras in place to help protect the residents and property along with access control systems.
+All Century-managed properties have security cameras in place to help protect the residents and property along with access control systems.
 The Property Management Company will implement a comprehensive Safety and Security Plan along with an Emergency Response Plan ("ERP") and perform regular emergency preparedness drills.